trade-manager/trade-manager/docs/Readme.txt

 4. Edit Built.bat in the C:\trade-manager directory.
 Change the JAVA_HOME property to point to the Java J2SE dir.
 Current setting is C:\Program Files\Java\jdk1.7.0_07.
 Check which dir was created when you installed J2SE.

-5. In build.bat un-comment the target createDB as first time you want to create the DB and the Trader user.
+5. In build.bat un-comment the target createDB as first time you want to create the DB and the Trader user i.e. remove the rem

+rem Create the database user and default data

+rem java -classpath "%CLASSPATH%" org.apache.tools.ant.Main -buildfile ant/build.xml createDB

 6. Now run build.bat this should compile the code and create the database.
 If it fails during code compile it is due to the JAVA_HOME path see above step.
 If it fails to create the database it is due to an incorrect root password being set in the build.properties.

-8. Copy the config/config.properties to C:\trade-manager
+8. Copy the C:\trade-manager\config\config.properties to C:\trade-manager

 9. Edit the config.properties and change the following property. trade.tws.host=localhost change this to the server where you intend to run IB TWS.